 Between 2000 and 2005 John recorded 8 albums for the venerable jazz/swing/dance band label Vocalion.
 Whereas four months ago I had none, I now have 6 of them.
 I have that awful Orchestral Jazz he did with Richard Rodney Bennett; his 2 albums of Angela Morley’s work; his Paul Weston and his Geraldo (see “Geraldo Among the Filipinos, 1963”); and I just ordered Dance Date.

 There are two other albums I haven’t gotten yet: One is with a pleasant but unimaginative crooner named Gary Williams (who I suspect was the chap who enabled John to increase the size of his orchestra—“He just turned up one day at my door with a pot of money and said, ‘Will you put together a great big orchestra for me to sing to?’
-And that was the start of it,” said my blinky winsome John in a 2011 interview) but it doesn’t sound interesting enough to drop fifteen bucks on.
+And that was the start of it,” said my blinky winsome John in a 2011 interview at the BFI) but it doesn’t sound interesting enough to drop fifteen bucks on.

 But this one, Lessons In Love, sounds perfectly gorgeous, the little I heard—it’s classic Songbook stuff—and I’m dying to have it.
 It’s Lance Ellington’s strong clear vocals and fundamental John Wilson Orchestra through and through.
 Trouble is, it apparently went through a limited pressing so available copies run from 115 American bucks upward.
 How can a record only 13 years old be a collector’s item already??

 Lance Ellington (listen to his “It Don’t Mean a Thing If it Ain’t Got That Swing” from the show Ellington Sings Ellington) is the son of English bandleader/singer Ray Ellington, who I know only as that weird singer on The Goon Show who mangled my favorite Charles Trenet song, “Boum”, even though I yelled at him not to do it through the computer screen.
 Lance is great, though.
 He teamed up with John and Orchestra for their 2014 Cole Porter album doing the song “Now You Has Jazz” and that album won the Echo Klassik Music Without Borders Prize.
-(John’s big smile at 4:23.)
+(My beloved’s big smile at 4:23.)

 - “The Story So Far, with Conductor John Wilson